MarschmiLab/MarschmiLab.github.io/_posts/2025-01-14-CarpentriesWorkshop.md

 ## How do you teach coding?

 Our workshop was two whole days of active coding!
-Learners would arrive around 8:30 and grab some coffee and a bagel.
+Learners would arrive around 8:30 am and grab some coffee and a bagel.
 This also gave them time to set up their computers, check in with instructors, and ask questions.
 Then we start teaching!
 There's always one instructor up at the front of the class room.
 They are typing and explaining code on their computer while the learners follow along on their own computers.

 We use **sticky notes** to check in on learners.
 After each line or section of code, the instructor will ask learners to put a blue sticky note up if the code worked, and a pink sticky note if it didn't.
-Whenever a pink sticky note pops up, one of our team of helpers (we had ~8) swoop in and quickly help the learner get back on track while the instructor continues with the lesson.
+Whenever a pink sticky note pops up, one of our team of helpers (we had ~8 incredible helpers!) swoop in and quickly help the learner get back on track while the instructor continues with the lesson.
 This way, lessons aren't interrupted for troubleshooting, but no learner gets left behind either!

 The success of the workshop absolutely relies on the hard work and expertise of helpers.
 These helpers beta-tested our new curriculum, kept coding notes for learners to reference, and troubleshot errors on the fly.
 We were incredibly lucky to have such amazing helpers, including Alicia McElwee (Buckley Lab), Calla Bush St. George (Angert Lab), Ana Fernandez Galliano (Doerr Lab), Talyia Griffin (Gallagher Lab), Havi Rojer (Tory Hendry), Kailyn Hanke (First-year rotation student), and Kelly Miller (Schmidt Lab).